-The Applicant has provided a quantitative event-specific polymerase chain reaction (PCR) amplification method for line E12.
-The detection method specifically amplifies a DNA fragment spanning the junction between the potato genome and the 5' region of the T-DNA insert.
-Since the junction site for the inserted T-DNA is unique in E12, PCR amplification using junction specific primers can be used to detect the event unambiguously.
+The Applicant has provided quantitative event-specific polymerase chain reaction (PCR) amplification methods for lines W8, X17, Y9, F10 and J3.
+As there are two transformation events, there are several detection methods available.
+Each method would specifically amplify DNA fragments spanning either the junction between the potato genome and the 5' regions of the T-DNA inserts or the junction between the potato genome and the 3' regions of the T-DNA inserts, for both T-DNA inserts.
+Since the junction sites for the inserted T-DNA is unique in each line, PCR amplification using junction specific primers can be used to detect each event unambiguously.